Tinsus/GW2-updater-script/README.md

 from now on start GW2 by double clicking the .bat file (only).

 nothing is more easy as adding a shortcut to your desktop to start the .bat file from there instead of your regular GW2-shortcut

+# download

+to share or download this file use this direct link: https://github.com/Tinsus/GW2-updater-script/archive/refs/heads/main.zip